Introduction: The Scenario When Debt Collectors Lie About What You Pay

 6. Protecting Yourself Against Recidivist Offenders

-Even once a case is settled, chances are high that a different collector is trying to collect a similar or incorrect debt.
+Even after you settle a case, another collector might try to collect a similar or incorrect debt.
 Protect yourself by:

 - Preservation of all the correspondence (e-mails, letters, and payment receipts).